 Okemo/Mount Sunapee Resort, the managers of the ski area, appears to be using push-polling tactics in their campaign to forward a plan for expansion and development at Mount Sunapee State Park.
 Several residents, in Wilmot, Newport, and Newbury, contacted FOMS to say they received deceptive phone calls this week.

 One recipient, who received the call Thursday evening (10/15/2014), said the call was identified as being made for the Resort.
-It first appeared to be a public opinion survey, but then shifted to the caller making assertions and imparting certain information clearly designed to influence my response, explained the Newport resident.
+It first appeared to be a public opinion survey, but then shifted to the caller asserting and imparting certain information designed to influence my response, explained the Newport resident.
 He said he was very familiar with Okemo/Mount Sunapee Resort.

 “It clearly was a push-poll.
 And I told her that.
 I also told her I opposed their expansion plan,” he said.

 The call also evoked the Welsh Family legacy of land conservation on Mount Sunapee, which the call recipients found particularly offensive.